This is a test.

 Wagging Tail = Happy Dog

 This one isn’t entirely wrong: Fido definitely does wag his tail when he’s happy or excited.
 In fact, Fido sometimes gets so excited that he can hurt his tail by smacking it on things.
 (This sort of injury is rather aptly named Happy Tail Syndrome.)
 However, what many people don’t realize is that dogs also wag their tails when they are nervous or uncertain.
 A slow wag is more of a question mark, and can even be a sign that a pooch is considering attacking.
+To avoid common training mistakes that can arise from misinterpreting such signals, consider reading our article on Dog Training Mistakes.

 They Age At A Set Rate